grenzbotin/eco2rd/README.md

 #### Development build
 In order to use the extension for testing purposes, you can create an unpacked dev build via `yarn build-dev`.
-This will create a folder `build_dev` that can be load as unpacked extension the browser.
+This will create a folder `build_dev` that can be load as unpacked extension into the browser extension manager.

+Example Chrome:
+1. Open `chrome://extensions/`
+2. Enable developer mode
+3. Click on "load unpacked"

 -------